 Symptoms of strep throat can vary somewhat among individuals but often include a sore throat, However, not all people with a strep throat will have a sore throat.

 Other symptoms include swollen tonsils.
 Infection of the tonsils may result in the formation of visible white colored patches or pockets of pus on the tonsils.
-This can lead to a bad taste in ...more symptoms »
+This can lead to a bad taste in the ...more symptoms »

 Strep throat: Treatments

 Treatment of strep throat begins with preventing the spread of the streptococcus bacteria that can cause it.
 Prevention measures include avoiding contact with people who have strep throat.
-Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
-It is also ...more treatments »
+Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds. ...more treatments »